dhanushreddy291/workos-drizzle-sveltekit-neon-authorize/README.md

 ## Important: Production Setup

-Update your WorkOS environment to production and the JWKS URL in Neon Authorize accordingly.
+Update your WorkOS environment to production and the JWKS URL in Neon RLS Authorize accordingly.

 ![Change Environment to Production](/images/workos-environment.png)